 - .1 By May 1, in order for individuals writing letters of recommendation to have sufficient time to review the file, candidates for promotion will submit to their department chair documents that demonstrate the candidate's record of Teaching Effectiveness, Research, Scholarship and Professional Development, and Service to the University, College and Department by including: (1) current Curriculum Vitae, (2) all Faculty Annual Activity Reports to date, (3) performance evaluations to date, (4) course evaluations to date, and (5) any other pertinent information.
 Also by May 1, candidates for promotion shall submit to their department chair a list from which to solicit letters of recommendation.
-This list shall include, but not be limited to, all tenured faculty in the department, and three to five individuals who are faculty or professionals outside the College of Business.
-It is the department chair's responsibility to solicit a written evaluation and recommendation for or against tenure or a written statement of abstention from each tenured member of the candidate's department.
-In addition, the chair will solicit letters from other individuals on the candidates list, including faculty or professionals outside the College of Business.
-All of the letters solicited shall be from individuals knowledgeable about the candidate's Teaching.
-Research, Scholarship and Professional Development, and Service to the University, College and Department and professional Discipline.
+This list shall include three to five individuals who are faculty or professionals outside the College of Upon request by the candidate, the chair will solicit letters from other Business. individuals on the candidates list, including faculty or professionals outside the College of Business.
+All of the letters solicited shall be from individuals knowledgeable about the candidate's Teaching, Research, Scholarship or Professional Development, or Service to the University, College and Department or professional Discipline.
 The department chair's request for letters of recommendation shall include the College of Business criteria for promotion.
 Letters of recommendation should clearly identify accomplishments of the candidate that substantiate specific criteria for promotion.
 All persons asked to write letters of recommendation shall be informed that these documents will be accessible to the faculty member.
 The department chair shall promptly provide the candidate with a list of those from whom letters have been requested.
 The deadline for receipt of letters is August 22.
-The department chair shall be responsible for transmitting these recommendations to the candidate for inclusion in the candidate's promotion file. - .2 The faculty member being considered for promotion and/or his or her department chair shall solicit by August 15 from institutional colleagues and all tenured members of the faculty member's department letters of recommendation as to whether or not promotion to the next higher rank should be granted to the faculty member.
-The tenured members of the respective department may elect to submit a letter of abstention. - .3 By August 26 (or subsequent business day), the chair (or the appointee of the dean, in the case of a chair seeking promotion) shall review his or her written recommendation regarding promotion and the reasons for the recommendation with the faculty member.
+The department chair shall be responsible for transmitting these recommendations to the candidate for inclusion in the candidate's promotion file. - .2 The faculty member being considered for promotion and/or his or her department chair shall solicit by August 15 from institutional colleagues letters of recommendation as to whether or not promotion to the next higher rank should be granted to the faculty member. - .3 By August 26 (or subsequent business day), the chair (or the appointee of the dean, in the case of a chair seeking promotion) shall review his or her written recommendation regarding promotion and the reasons for the recommendation with the faculty member.
 The faculty member may submit a letter of exception to the dean by August 31.
 The chair shall submit the candidate's request for promotion, the chair's recommendation and reasons for the recommendation, and all letters submitted to the chair to the dean by August 31 for inclusion in the promotion credentials file.